A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Introduction

 Obstructions lie in $H^1(C,L)$ \cite{WangJie}.
 This implies that $\M{0}{n}{\PP^r}{d}$ is smooth.
 On the other hand, for $g\geq 1$, boundary components may arise where $L$ restricts to a special line bundle on a subcurve of $C$.
 When $d>2g-2$ we can identify a \emph{main component}: the closure of the locus of maps from a smooth source curve.

 In genus one, the generic point of a boundary component has a contracted subcurve of genus one, together with $k\leq r$ tails of positive degree \cite{Vre}.

-In genus two, two types of boundary phenomena occur: \begin{itemize}[leftmargin=0.5cm] \item the minimal subcurve of genus two (\emph{core}) is contracted, or \item the restriction of $f$ to the core is the hyperelliptic cover of a line. \end{itemize} As an example of the second phenomenon, the main component of $\overline{\pazocal M}_2(\PP^3,5)$ has dimension $20$; but the locus of maps from a reducible curve $C=Z\bigcup_q R$, with $Z$ of genus two covering a line two-to-one, and $R\simeq\PP^1$ parametrising a twisted cubic, has dimension $21$.
+In genus two, two types of boundary phenomena occur: \begin{itemize}[leftmargin=0.5cm] \item a subcurve of positive genus is contracted, or \item the restriction of $f$ to the minimal subcurve of genus two (\emph{core}) is the hyperelliptic cover of a line in $\PP^r$. \end{itemize} As an example of the second phenomenon, the main component of $\overline{\pazocal M}_2(\PP^3,5)$ has dimension $20$; but the locus of maps from a reducible curve $C=Z\bigcup_q R$, with $Z$ of genus two covering a line two-to-one, and $R\simeq\PP^1$ parametrising a twisted cubic, has dimension $21$.

 We stress that $\overline{\pazocal M}_{2,n}(\PP^r,d)^{\text{main}}$ has no natural modular interpretation, since it is obtained by taking the closure of the nice locus.
 Moreover, its singularities along the boundary can be nasty \cite{VakilMurphy}.
 In \cite{BCquartics} we draw the consequences of the present construction, analysing the locus of smoothable maps in $\overline{\pazocal M}_{2}(\PP^2,4)$, a moduli space with more than twenty irreducible components.